jdotjdot/BashWeather/README.md

 ![BashWeather screenshot](https://dl.dropboxusercontent.com/s/z4ut9ggm8y14izp/bashweather%20screenshot.png)

-->*Screenshot of sample terminal session with BashWeather, note the moon*<-
+*Screenshot of sample terminal session with BashWeather, note the moon*

 **Known Issues:**
 + Per this [StackOverflow question](http://stackoverflow.com/questions/22922138/terminal-overwriting-same-line-when-too-long?noredirect=1#comment35042608_22922138), you may encounter bugs in certain terminal programs or versions of bash when writing past the end of a line, due to issues with unicode display.
 This is believed to be resolved by having removed the "umbrella with rain" character and replaced it with the regular umbrella.